matX01/SaPousse/README.md

 The code is a crap i'm working on improving it.

  ## Hardware Requirement :
- _SaPousse is built on a precise Hardware set, there is no waranties that other hardware will work without any modifications of the code._
+ _SaPousse is built on a precise Hardware set, there is no warranties that other hardware will work without any modifications of the code._

  1. The main board is a Teensy 4.1
  2. The IMU is a MPU9250